magento/merchdocs/src/system/data-schedule-export.md

 1. Set **Failed Email Template** to the template that is used for the notification.

-1. In the **Send Failed Email Copy To** field, enter the email address of anyone who is to receive a copy of the notification.
+1. For **Send Failed Email Copy To**, enter the email address of anyone who is to receive a copy of the notification.

    For multiple email addresses, separate with a comma.